 Some dude named Benny Crawdad moved us into his place in Eugene.
 Benny wasn't there a lot, which made living with him OK.
 One day he brought me home a Teddy bear.
 He mussed up my hair and called me "Son."

 It's the first time one of Mom's men called me that.
 I looked old Benny over more carefully.
 There was no way in hell I was his kid.
 I didn't ask Mom questions about dear old dad.
-When i did ask, I'm sure it bothered her.
+When I did ask, I'm sure it bothered her.
 She'd say, "Quit bugging me.
 I don't remember that far back."

 She'd told me she didn't know who my father was.
 If she knew him, she'd forgotten him, or he dumped her.
 For some reason I decided I didn't want to know any more than that.
-I gave up the idea I'd look the guy up one day.
+I gave up on the idea I'd look the guy up one day.
 I'd never called anyone daddy, and I couldn't see myself starting now.

 When Benny brought me that bear and called me son, I wondered if he clipped it from some kid while his mother's back was turned.
 He wasn't around and I didn't have anything he might want to steal.